The Boots Desk

 Vionic Brandi Ankle Boot — Black Leather

-The most consistently comfortable ankle boot we’ve tested under $250.
-Vionic’s built-in orthotic footbed does the work of a custom insole — genuine arch support, not a foam insert.
+The most support-forward ankle boot under $250.
+Vionic’s built-in orthotic footbed is the key spec here: a clearer support signal than a generic foam insert.
 Round-toe leather upper looks appropriate in a conference room without trying to be a dress boot.
-Sole is lightly cushioned rubber with real traction.
-10,000 steps without fatigue on day one.
+The cushioned rubber sole is why it leads this list for long city days; confirm fit and arch feel with the current retailer reviews.

 Best for